Table of Contents

 Besides, it flexes very well with other metals instead of cracking.
 Overall, its long-lasting ability makes it a good option for welding.

-Disadvantages: What are the Drawbacks?
+Disadvantages: What are the drawbacks of lead welding?

 Despite various benefits, you cannot disagree that lead is toxic.
 And it can result in a harmful situation if you don’t handle it properly while welding lead.